'Dreamburger'

 7. 07

-This is the most crucial short-order technique: you must violently scrape through the crust to ensure 100 percent of it stays attached to the burger, not the skillet.
+This scrape is the most critical movement; you must push into the iron to ensure one hundred percent of the prized Maillard crust stays attached to the burger.

 8. 08